Westmead railway station: Platforms

-Light rail
+Westmead light rail station

 Westmead is the terminus of the L4 Westmead & Carlingford line.
 The light rail platforms are located at the intersection of Hawkesbury Road and Railway Parade.

 The stop was originally proposed to have one island platform and two side platforms, with a total of three platforms, however it was built with only two platforms in an island platform configuration.